SnoBoarder/ClassInstanceTracker/README.md

 It was easy to test tracking only alive instances by forcing the Garbage Collection before logging.
 This is, however, unrealistic to use in a real program, but in terms of testing whether the mechanism appropriately tracks alive instances it's a fair trade-off.

-#### Requirement Bonus 1
+#### Requirement 6

-I built another solution that required all instances to be built through a Factory, which technically solves Bonus #1 in terms of removing the dependency of deriving from a common base; however, I couldn't find a way to not allow the instantiation of the class outside of the Factory without too much complexity (i.e. setting a private constructor for the class and make the Factory instantiate it, which loses the simplicity of making sub-classes).
+I built another solution that required all instances to be built through a Factory, which technically solves requirement 6 in terms of removing the dependency of deriving from a common base; however, I couldn't find a way to not allow the instantiation of the class outside of the Factory without too much complexity (i.e. setting a private constructor for the class and make the Factory instantiate it, which loses the simplicity of making sub-classes).
 Therefore, I kept my original design and made sure it was easily testable.